Pomax/are-we-flying/docs/index.md

 }
 ```

-And through the magic of "the OG web stack" we suddenly have a visualization that shows our plane somewhere in the air, and its shadow on the ground:
+And through the magic of "the O.G. web stack" we suddenly have a visualization that shows our plane somewhere in the air, and its shadow on the ground:

 ![A basic map with plane icon](./basic-map.png)